dotnet/arcade/Documentation/Policy/CareAndFeeding.md

 The wider Arcade working group will meet every two weeks, or on demand.
 In addition, arcadewg@microsoft can be used for infrastructure related items.

 ## Alerting
 At this time, it is one of the roles of the point persons to ensure that "alerting" happens.
-However, it would be advantageous to provide some automation so help highlight issues/PRs in Arcade that need more immediate attention.
+However, it would be advantageous to provide some automation to help highlight issues/PRs in Arcade that need more immediate attention.

 For example perhaps alert on items such as:
 -   Template marked as blocking or unreasonable pain